-Olive (Olea europaea L) is one of the most oil producing fruit trees in the mediterranean basin^{1,2,3}.
+Olive (Olea europaea L.) is one of the most important fruit trees in the Mediterranean basin 1-3.
 Olive trees were usually multiplied by grafting, suckers and cuttings.
-Micropropagation is a powerful in vitro method which allows propagation of pathogen-free cultivars, under controlled conditions.
-Through the last two decades, many approaches have been made towards the optimization of olive micropropagation4.
-Micropropagation techniques allow alternate methods of plants rapid clonal multiplication and powerful tool for the germplasm conservation^{5,6,7,8,9,10} and genetic improvement11.
-Meanwhile, the process of in vitro multiplication is affected by many factors ^{12,13,14,15}.
+Micropropagation is a powerful method which allows propagation of pathogen-free cultivars under controlled conditions.
+Through the last two decades, many approaches have been made towards the optimization of olive micropropagation.
+Micropropagation techniques allow alternate methods of plants rapid clonal multiplication and a tool for the germplasm conservation 5-8 and genetic improvement.
+Meanwhile, the process of in vitro multiplication is affected by many factors .

-Occurrence of genetic changes is a dangerous trouble in Micropropagation of crop species because of their undesirabletraits16.
+Occurrence of genetic changes is a dangerous trouble in micropropagation of crop species because of their undesirable traits.
 The variations produced during tissue culture techniques are generally induced by single gene mutations and chromosomal rearrangements.
-The in vitro changes in plants may be reflected in the banding profiles developed by different molecular marker methods ^{17,18}.
-DNA markers have been applied to characterize and verify the origin, stability of clones and plants propagated from culture19.
-DNA-based markers such as RAPD (Random amplified fragment length polymorphisms) allow an efficient method for screening changes and in vitro caused mutations because these molecular markers are not affected by environmental conditions and implementing more reliable and reproducible results20.
-The aim of the work was to evaluate genetic stability of three olive cultivars micropropagated in vitro, compared with the donor plants by RAPD-PCR assay.
+The in vitro changes in plants may be reflected in the banding profiles developed by different molecular marker methods .
+DNA markers have been applied to characterize and verify the origin, stability of clones and plants propagated from culture.
+DNA-based markers such as RAPD (Random amplified fragment length polymorphisms) allow an efficient method for screening changes and in vitro caused mutations because these molecular markers are not affected by environmental conditions and implementing more reliable and reproducible results .
+The aim of the work was to evaluate genetic stability of three micropropagated olive cultivars compared with the donor plants by RAPD-PCR assay.